 - Loop diuretics: Reduce water reabsorption in the Loop of Henle by blocking the sodium/potassium/chloride co-transporter (NKCC2).
 They are used in conditions such as congestive cardiac failure.

 - Thiazide diuretics: Reduce water reabsorption in the distal convoluted tubule by blocking the sodium/chloride symporter (NCCT).
-These are primarily used in management of hypertension.
+These are primarily used in the management of hypertension.

 The Cystic Fibrosis Transmembrane Conduction Regulator (CFTR) protein is a ligand-gated chloride channel found in the cell membranes of epithelial cells of many organs such as the lungs, pancreas and reproductive tracts.